 In addition, the Law School sometimes allows students to create individual programs that combine law and related fields of study.
 Students wanting to combine a J.D. with a master’s degree not already approved in the Law School Rules (listed above) must receive permission for their programs from the faculty Petitions Committee.
 Students wanting to combine a J.D. with a doctoral degree not listed above can receive up to 15 credits toward completion of the J.D. if the student has been formally admitted to the doctoral program and if the student has already been admitted to the Law School.
 See Rule 3.16.

 Students earning dual and joint degrees and wanting Diploma Privilege upon graduation must satisfy the requirements for specific subjects (Evidence, Torts I, etc.) and the 60-hour subject requirements in the same manner as all other J.D. candidates.
 Likewise, dual degree students must earn a total of 90 credits.
-However, dual degree students may count up to 15 credits from their other degree program toward the 90 credits for the J.D. degree.
+However, dual degree students may count up to 15 credits from their other degree program toward the 90 credits for the J.D. degree (9 credits for the dual degree in Law and Library and Information Studies).
 The Law School will only accept any graduate credits from the outside program in which the student earned a B or better.
 The outside program, however, usually specifies in advance which law courses count toward the master’s or doctoral degree and will only “double count” those courses.

 In most cases, completing the requirements for a master’s degree and a J.D. will add an additional year of study to the three years required to complete law school.
 However, students will save approximately one year of study compared to completing both programs separately, because some courses will count toward both degrees at the same time.
 A combination of a J.D. and Ph.D. will take considerably longer.